-Laboratory: Laboratories are in-class exercises done in a computer lab that are designed to help students familiarize themselves with all the material covered up to that week's lecture.
+Laboratory Laboratories are in-class exercises done in a computer lab that are designed to help students familiarize themselves with all the material covered up to that week's lecture.
 This hands-on approach is one of the most useful aspects of this class as it allows students to apply concepts and ideas learned from lectures and books as opposed to merely 'booklearning.'
 A laboratory write-up (answers to specific questions) is to be turned in for each corresponding laboratory.

-- Homework: Homeworks are assignments that allow students to apply problemsolving skills and go more in-depth into the material being covered by giving specific scenarios and problems that may arise during their setup and asking students how they would respond or what kind of actions they would take in response.
-Assigned on a weekly basis, the format will generally be multiple-choice, fill in the blank, or require paragraph-length responses. - Final Project: The finalized specifications for the final project is TBD, but previous projects done in prior semesters include: setting up and securing a multi-user web environment and looking for vulnerabilities on other students' project while protecting your own server, building and maintaining an Internet server and designing implementing different features and utilities not covered in class.
+- Homework Homework are assignments that allow students to apply problemsolving skills and go more in-depth into the material being covered by giving specific scenarios and problems that may arise during their setup and asking students how they would respond or what kind of actions they would take in response.
+Assigned on a weekly basis, the format will generally be multiple-choice, fill in the blank, or require paragraph-length responses. - Final Project The specifications for the final project is TBD, but previous projects done in prior semesters include: setting up and securing a multi-user web environment and looking for vulnerabilities on other students' project while protecting your own server, building and maintaining an Internet server, and designing and implementing different features and utilities not covered in class that benefit users, system administrators, or everyone alike.